 No spam or unwanted phone calls · No long forms · No fees, ever

 Perhaps unsurprisingly, rising costs are a huge motivator for people to switch car insurance companies.

 The good news is that there is lots of competition in the car insurance space, so you’ll have plenty of options to choose from if you want to find a better rate.
-Insurance pricing can vary widely between carriers for similar packages, so it’s always wise to shop around.
+Insurance pricing can vary widely between providers for similar coverage options, so it’s always wise to

 Adding a new driver

 If you’re adding your newly-licensed 16-year-old to your car insurance policy, your rate is going to go up.
 Why?
 Because insurers see younger drivers as riskier to insure, due to their higher involvement in accidents.